trekhleb/machine-learning-octave/neural-network/README.md

 ![Theta-j](../images/neural-network/big-theta-j.svg) - matrix of weights controlling function mapping from layer _j_ to layer _j + 1_.
 For example for the first layer: ![Theta-1](../images/neural-network/big-theta-1.svg).

-Then we're able to calculations activations for second layer:
+Then we're able to calculations activations for second layer based on the input layer and our network parameters:

 ![a-1-2](../images/neural-network/a-1-2.svg)